SciTools/iris/docs/iris/src/userguide/cube_maths.rst

    cube.replace_units('C')

 .. note::
-    Directly assigning to :attr:`Cube.units <iris.cube.Cube.units>` will automatically convert the underlying data so the two steps above can be achieved by::
+    :meth:`Cube.change_units <iris.cube.Cube.units>` can be used to automatically convert the underlying data so the two steps above can be achieved by::

-        cube.units = 'C'
+        cube.change_units('C')

 In order to reduce the amount of metadata which becomes inconsistent, fundamental arithmetic operations such as addition, subtraction, division, and multiplication can be applied directly to any cube.